-The Tour is a cross-country event that is open to teams who have met all Scrutineering requirements (received all greens), successfully passed the Qualification requirements and who have paid the full Event fee.
+The Track Event is an on-track competition that is open to teams who have met all Scrutineering requirements (received all greens) and who have paid the full Event fee.

-Section 12 of these Regulations outlines the format for the Tour.
+Section 12 of these Regulations outlines the format for the Track Event.